Fundamental structural characteristics of planar granular assemblies: self-organisation and scaling away friction and initial state: Conclusions and Discussions

-Our findings show that this relation is directly linked to mechanical stability of the packing backbone - for any specific pack generation process, the initial state affects the fraction of rattlers, which do not participate in the stress transmission.
-Once the rattlers are disregarded, there emerges a unique relation between $\bar{z}$ and the corrected rattlers-free packing fraction $\phi'$.
 Fourth, our analysis has a significant ramification for the famous packing problem.
 Different packing procedures lead to different structures.
 For example, procedures not constrained by mechanical stability would give rise to different $Q(e)$'s than those that are.
 Specifically, the former would tend to have lower packing fractions due to a higher occurrence probability of large cells, which are mechanically unstable.
 This reinforces the need for a more accurate definition of the packing problem, which we discuss elsewhere\cite{BlToMaSoon}.

 Taken together, these results show that the packing process has a fundamental effect on the structural characteristics while the initial conditions and the inter-granular friction are details that only modify this effect and can be scaled away.
 The collapsed distributions show how to predict such modifications.
 It should be emphasised that the collapses, which we have found, do not imply universality in the traditional sense because the specific forms of the collapsed curves depend on the packing procedure.
 For example, it has been demonstrated that, using a different packing protocol, it is possible to generate packs dominated by cells of order 3 \cite{HiBl12}, which cannot be scaled to match the ones we obtained here.
 There is in principle an infinite number of possible procedures to generate packs, depending on an astronomically large number of parameters.
 It would be impossible to map all the possible processes to a manageable parameter space.
 Each such procedure gives rise to its own characteristic $Q(e)$ and it would be impossible to collapse all of these $Q(e)$ onto one curve.